solidjs-community/solid-primitives/packages/autofocus/README.md

 Primitives for autofocusing HTML elements.

+The native autofocus attribute only works on page load, which makes it incompatible with SolidJS.
+These primitives run on render, allowing autofocus on initial render as well as dynamically added components.

 - `autofocus` - Directive to autofocus an element on render.
 - `createAutofocus` - Reactive primitive to autofocus an element on render.